sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 `;
 ```

-I think I should change my schema to be more generic.
+I think I should change my schema to be more generic (this feels very `REST` like).
 What I want to find before that is if I will be polluting the name space.
 For example, I may want a `products` query that has only the name as an input param but also another `products` that will maybe have a price range too.
 Should I create a general one?
 Can I declare two and make the server differentiate them somehow?

+That being said, I feel that defining a single query and playing around with default args to customize the resolver based on the number and type of provided arguments leans a bit on the back end side of things.